snuq/VSEQF/Readme.md

 * __Zoom All Strips__

-   Zooms the sequencer out to show all sequences.
+   Zooms the sequencer out to show all strips.

 * __Zoom To Timeline__